Sam Smith Reveals In An Interview He Identifies As Non-Binary

 “I had breasts.
 I used to get my mom to write a note to the school when I was like 8 so I wouldn’t have to go to swimming lessons.
 So it’s something that’s been in me forever.”

-Smith revealed that he had liposuction on his chest at 12 years old, adding that at the time he was happy about it, but that “It didn’t really change anything.”
+Smith revealed that he had liposuction on his chest at 12-years-old, adding that, at the time, he was happy about it, but that “it didn’t really change anything.”

 The singer said that his struggles with body image continued into adulthood.

 “It’s the basis of all my sadness.
-Literally everything I’ve ever been sad about is my weight.
+Literally, everything I’ve ever been sad about is my weight.
 I struggle with it every day,” he said.

 Smith posted a tweet on Friday that had a glowing endorsement of his “incredible” interview with Jamil.